 Monitor conflict within a group and support conflict resolution by seeking input from youth in how to solve the conflict

-Referenced from the 4-H Volunteer Training & Activity Guide, Oregon State University (2024).
+Source: 4-H Volunteer Training & Activity Guide, Oregon State University

 Mixers to build relationships (Google Doc) - eight mixers to use in your program